amloveyweb/amloveyweb.github.io/pages/AssetsExplorer/assetexplorer_manual.md

 >
 >  search the texture with storage size is larger than 1000KB __and__ import parameter MaxSize is larger than 1024

+The multipe values sample:

+> `Name: icon | body` means search the texture whose name __contains__ 'icon' __OR__ 'body'

 A video demo also can found in <https://www.youtube.com/watch?v=MBwcCTyqhnc>.

+#### Find References in Project

+Find the references of the selected assets, the inverse operation of __Find Dependencies__ which Unity provide.

+#### Find References By Type

+Find the specified type references of selected assets.
+For eaxmple, if you select __By Modal__, the result will only contains model assets.

+#### Show In Assets Explorer

+Show the selected assets in Assets Explorer.
+Its only works when Assets Explorer is open and the selected assets are same type.

+#### Select Assets in Selection

+Filter the selection by type.

 #### Customize table headers